Opinion | Donald Trump Jr. is actively helping his father corrupt the election

 Trumpworld’s various claims of fraud in mail balloting have been debunked by fact-checkers, Republican elections officials, and even Trump’s own intelligence officials.
 But the president’s son has now explicitly declared that millions of late-counted ballots will be fraudulent.

 An interesting two-tiered dynamic has developed here.
-Even as Trump, his son, and other propagandists keep making such claims, Democrats are quietly winning court battles that are disabling ways that Republicans will concretely seek to get them invalidated and thus suppress those votes.
+Even as Trump, his son and other propagandists keep making such claims, Democrats are quietly winning court battles that are disabling ways that Republicans will concretely seek to get those ballots invalidated and thus suppress those votes.

 For instance, state courts have now ruled in Pennsylvania, Wisconsin and Michigan that mail ballots that are postmarked before Election Day but arrive after will still be counted (the length of each extension varies by state).
 That’s big: It eliminates a key way that numerous mail ballots, if held up by postal delays, might get tossed out in three swing states that will help decide the election.